-If a read is performed with Consistency.TIMELINE, then the read RPC will be sent to the primary region server first.
-After a short interval (hbase.client.primaryCallTimeout.get, 10ms by default), parallel RPC for secondary region replicas will also be sent if the primary does not respond back.
+If a read is performed with Consistency.TIMELINE, then the read RPC is sent to the primary RegionServer first.
+After a short interval (hbase.client.primaryCallTimeout.get, 10ms by default), a parallel RPC for secondary region replicas is sent if the primary does not respond back.
 HBase returns the result from whichever RPC finishes first.
 If the response is from the primary region replica, the data is current.
 You can use Result.isStale() API to determine the state of the resulting data: